rickosborne/ttrpg/blackwater/sessions/2021-05-23-the-three-hour-tour.md

 > We've got to get clear before the beast comes for us.
 > We need more speed!

-Grim, Ophivial said she'd do what she could, and turned to the crew, calling for more.
+Ophivial, grim, said she'd do what she could, and turned to the crew.

 > Sing more, sing louder!
 > Sing for your lives!